-Shortage LevelPercent Shortage RangeShortage Response ActionsImage: Shortage RangeIncludes implementation of mandatory restrictions on end uses (see Table 8-2) as well as agency actions (see Table 8-3).Image: Shortage RangeTotal reservoir storage is at or is projected to be, or
+Shortage Level Percent Shortage Range Shortage Response Actions Includes implementation of mandatory restrictions on end uses (see Table 8-2) as well as agency actions (see Table 8-3).
 3 Up to 30% Total reservoir storage is at or is projected to be, or is, in the vicinity of 55,000 acre-feet on April 1st.
 Includes implementation of mandatory restrictions on end uses (see Table 8-2) as well as agency actions (see Table 8-3).
 4 Up to 40% Total reservoir storage is at or is projected to be, or is, in the vicinity of 45,000 acre-feet on April 1st.
 Includes implementation of mandatory restrictions on end uses (see Table 8-2) as well as agency actions (see Table 8-3).
 5 Up to 50% Total reservoir storage is at or is projected to be, or is, in the vicinity of 35,000 acre-feet on April 1st Includes implementation of mandatory restrictions on end uses (see Table 8-2) as well as agency actions (see Table 8-3).
 6 >50% Total reservoir storage is at or is projected to be, or is, in the vicinity of 25,000 acre-feet on April 1st.
 Includes implementation of mandatory restrictions on end uses (see Table 8-2) as well as agency actions (see Table 8-3).

 Shortage Level Demand Reduction Actions How much is this going to reduce the shortage gap? (a) Additional Explanation or Reference (optional) Penalty, Charge, or Other Enforcement?
-Landscape Irr igation 0, 1, 2, 3, 4, 5, 6 Other landscape restriction or prohibition 5% The application of potable water to outdoor landscapes during and within 48 hours after measurable rainfall is prohibited.
-Y 0, 1, 2, 3, 4, 5, 6 Restrict or prohibit runoff from landscape irrigation 5% Irrigation shall not be conducted in a manner or to an extent that allows water to run off or overspray the areas being watered.
-Every customer is required to have his or her water distribution lines and facilities under control at all times to avoid water waste.
-Y
+Landscape Irr igation 0, 1, 2, 3, 4, 5, 6 Other landscape restriction or prohibition 5% The application of potable water to outdoor landscapes during and within 48 hours after measurable rainfall is prohibited. Υ 0, 1, 2, 3, 4, 5, 6 Restrict or prohibit runoff from landscape irrigation 5% Irrigation shall not be conducted in a manner or to an extent that allows water to run off or overspray the areas being watered.
+Every customer is required to have his or her water distribution lines and facilities under control at all times to avoid water waste. Υ